 What Do Food Scientist or Technologist Do?

-List of Food Scientist or Technologist Job Duties
+A Day in the Life of a Food Scientist or Technologist

 - Seek substitutes for harmful or undesirable additives, such as nitrites.